skills/hello-github-actions/README.md

 - You've created your first GitHub Action workflow
 - You learned where to make your workflow file
 - You created an event trigger, a job, and steps for your workflow
-- You're ready to automate to your hearts content
+- You're ready to automate anything you can dream of

 ### What's next?